Fashion and Textiles MA

 What you'll study on this MA Fashion and Textiles degree course

-- A question of research
+- A Question of Research (30 credits)

 We use the best and most current research and professional practice alongside feedback from our students to make sure course content is relevant to your future career or further studies.

 Therefore, some course content may change over time to reflect changes in the discipline or industry and some optional units may not run every year.
 If a unit doesn’t run, we’ll let you know as soon as possible and help you choose an alternative unit.

 As well as support by faculty teaching staff and your personal tutor, you can use the University’s Academic Skills Unit (ASK).

 ASK provides one-to-one support in areas such as:

 academicwriting notetaking timemanagement criticalthinking presentationskills referencing workingin groups revision, memory and exam techniques

 If you have a mental or physical disability, the Additional Support and Disability Centre (ASDAC) can give you help, support and advice so you can reach your potential.